The Jon Spencer Blues Explosion: Damage (2004–2006)

-Damage was the only album to be released on Sanctuary Records and for this release the band were temporarily known as just the Blues Explosion.
+Damage was the only album to be released on Sanctuary Records, and for this release the band were known as just the Blues Explosion.
 The shortened name lasted less than two years.
 The album was recorded between December 2003 and April 2004 at Empire View Studios, New York City.
-Globe Studios, NYC and Elegant Too Studios with production and mixing credits including Dan The Automator, DJ Shadow, Steve Jordan, Free Association (David Holmes), Jay Braun, Alan Moulder, Danny Madorsky, Chris Maxwell and Phil Hernandez (Elegant Too) as well as the Blues Explosion, Jon Spencer and Russell Simins.
+Globe Studios, NYC and Elegant Too Studios with production and mixing credits including Dan The Automator, DJ Shadow, Steve Jordan, Free Association (David Holmes), Jay Braun, Alan Moulder, Danny Madorsky, Chris Maxwell and Phil Hernandez (Elegant Too) as well as the Blues Explosion, Jon Spencer, and Russell Simins.
 During this time, the band also recorded the Guitar Wolf cover version "Kawasaki ZII750 Rock 'N' Roll" at Empire View Recording Studio with Danny Madorsky for the tribute album I Love Guitar Wolf...Very Much.
-As a side note, the band Guitar Wolf once recorded an homage to the creator of the power chord, Mr. Link Wray.

-Damage was released in September 2004 and features appearances from artists including Chuck D ("Hot Gossip"), Martina Topley-Bird ("Spoiled" / "You Been My Baby"), James Chance and DJ Shadow ("Fed Up and Low Down") and Simon Chardiet, who would later perform with the Heavy Trash live band ("Rattling").
-The single "Burn It Off" was issued with music video directed by Stylewar.
-It number 77 in the charts.
+Damage was released in September 2004 and features appearances from artists including Chuck D ("Hot Gossip"), Martina Topley-Bird ("Spoiled" / "You Been My Baby"), James Chance and DJ Shadow ("Fed Up and Low Down"), and Simon Chardiet, who would later perform with the Heavy Trash live band ("Rattling").
+The single "Burn It Off" was issued with a music video directed by Stylewar.
+It reached number 77 in the charts.
 In November, "Hot Gossip", the second single reached 119 in the official UK charts and had a music video directed by David Raccuglia.
 Issued as a red vinyl 7" only single featuring Elliott Smith on the B-side "Meet Me in the City" previously released on the tribute album Sunday Nights The Songs of Junior Kimbrough.
 "Crunchy" was the third and final single released in April 2005, reaching number 89 in the UK charts.
-The sleeves for all the Damage-era released featured photography by Ashkan Sahihi and design by Chip Kidd.
+The sleeves for all the Damage-era releases featured photography by Ashkan Sahihi and design by Chip Kidd.
 In Japan, there were two slightly different promotional Radio Session CDs featuring live recordings of the album tracks "Help These Blues", "Spoiled", "Rattling", "Hot Gossip" and a cover of the Suicide song "Rocket USA", which is unavailable elsewhere.